onespacemedia/styleguide/README.md

 ## Terminology and order

-It’s good understand how to properly write CSS and know the terminology, the best way to write your CSS is as follows:
+The best way to write your CSS is as follows:

 - Related selectors on the same line, unrelated selectors on a new line;
 - A space before the opening curly brace ({)
 - Properties and values on the same line;
-- A space after our property, with a colon (:);
+- A space after the colon (:);
 - Opening brace on the same line as our last selector ({);
 - Declarations on a new line including after the first opening curly brace ({);
 - Closing curly brace on a new line (});